Women gathered in a sculptural collective tableau during Silenced No More.

 Extended creative circle

-Three women whose work helped frame how the production was seen, carried, and encountered in the world beyond the stage image itself.
+Five women whose work helped frame how the production was seen, carried, and encountered in the world beyond the stage image itself.

 Portrait of Ramya Sehmi.